-There may be times, where staff and volunteers are required to carry personal data outwith their office base.
-This information should be kept to a minimum and should be carried electronically wherever possible.
+There may be times, where team members are required to carry personal data outwith their office base.
+This information should be kept to a minimum and should be carried digitally wherever possible.
 Hard copy information should only be carried if there is no other option.
-In these cases the following should apply in relation to hard copy information:
+In these cases the following should apply: